kylevillano/IMPACTO-Model/README.md

 License

-© 2025 Kyle Villano

-This repository is licensed under the Creative Commons Attribution-ShareAlike 4.0 International License.
+© 2025 Kyle VillanoThis repository is licensed under the Creative Commons Attribution-ShareAlike 4.0 International License.
 Attribution is required for reuse or modifications.

-Contact

-For questions or feedback, contact Kyle Villano at kyle@beaconite.io.

-IMPACTO Model Repository – Optimizing Cybersecurity Investments for Strategic Value